bronto/classy-php/README.md

 }
 ```

-## Reference ##
+## API ##
 ### Registers ###
 ```PHP
 registerProxy($class, $proxy)
 ```
 Registers an object to forward all instance method invocations and instance property sets for a class.
 Class instantiations will no longer call the original constructor nor the original methods.
 The only exception is custom __set(); the original __set will be called in addition to proxying the property set.
 This is because calling code may rely on whatever the original __set was supposed to do.

-Note that multiple instantiations of the class will result in multiple instances being created although all calls/properties are being forwarded to only 1 proxy.
+Note that multiple instantiations of the class will still result in multiple instances being created although all calls/properties will be forwarded to only 1 proxy.

 ```PHP
 registerStaticProxy($class, $proxy)